codemagic-ci-cd/codemagic-docs/content/publishing-yaml/distribution.md

       - tag
   ```

-4. Add the following script after the build or to publishing scripts that publishes the artifacts with tag builds.
+4. Add the following script after the build or publishing scripts that publish the artifacts with tag builds.
 Edit the placeholders like your application name and the path to build artifacts to match your setup.

     ```bash
     #!/usr/bin/env zsh